s-chh/PatchRot/README.md

 ### Run commands (also available in <a href="run_cifar10.sh">run_cifar10.sh</a>):
 To pre-train and finetune models using PatchRot, run the following commands.
 Examples are provided for CIFAR10.

-PatchRot Pretraining
+- PatchRot Pretraining
 ```bash
 python main_pretrain.py --dataset cifar10
 ```
-Finetuning Pretrained Model
+- Finetuning Pretrained Model
 ```bash
 python main_finetune.py --dataset cifar10 --init patchrot
 ```
-To train a baseline (Without PatchRot) set init to none: `python main_finetune.py --dataset cifar10 --init none`
+- To train a baseline (Without PatchRot) set init to none: `python main_finetune.py --dataset cifar10 --init none`

-We used a **DeiT-Tiny transformer** for the experiments and modified the patch size based on the dataset.
+We used a **DeiT-Tiny transformer** for the experiments and modified the patch size based on the dataset (refer <a href="https://github.com/s-chh/PatchRot/tree/main/config">config</a> folder).
-- Details are available in <a href="https://github.com/s-chh/PatchRot/tree/main/config">config</a> folder.

 ### Data
 - To change the dataset, **replace CIFAR10** with the appropriate dataset. <br>